 "We had a little time to get to know each other [during mini camp] but mostly it was all work," the former Gator told me.
 "I had known some of the guys before because of college. "

 Nelson and his fellow rookies went on a tour of Buffalo and neighboring communities on Tuesday.
 The group of 23 made stops at the New Era Cap Co. downtown, and stopped by Spot Coffee on Chippewa Street.
 They all spent time with children at the Gloria Parks Community Center and the Niagara Falls Boys & Girls Club.
 The rookies also visited Niagara Falls, and had dinner at the Hard Rock Cafe on the American side.
 Nelson enjoyed the trip, but also the relationships he's building with his new teammates.

 "I loved it.
 We're all getting to know each other.
 We're all going through this together, so we have each other to call on."

 Looking forward, there is an opportunity for Nelson to earn a spot on Buffalo's roster.
-In his second year as' head coach in 1999, Chan Gailey utilized three rookie wide receivers and eight receivers in total (nine if you include cornerback Deion Sanders, who had four receptions).
+In his second year as the Cowboys' head coach in 1999, Chan Gailey utilized three rookie wide receivers and eight receivers in total (nine if you include cornerback Deion Sanders, who had four receptions).